Svend Jagd

 Memorial Construction

-Svend Jagd wanted a memorial for Danish veterans.
-He suggested getting granite or other stone from a Korean mountain and that was achieved, much to his delight, by the Korean Association.
-The stone was transported to Denmark on a cargo ship named the Jutlandia, the same name as the ship he served on.
+Svend Jagd detailed his desire of building a memorial for Danish veterans and eventually accomplishing this goal.
+During the planning of the memorial, he suggested acquiring granite or other stone from a Korean mountain and that was achieved, much to his delight, by the Korean Association.
+He noted how the stone was transported to Denmark on a cargo ship named the Jutlandia, the same name as the ship he served on.

 Share YouTube: